Natural Gas Governmental Aggregation Program Frequently Asked Questions

 What if I don’t want to participate?

 Will I get two bills?

 No. For your convenience, you will continue to receive only one bill from DEO.
-It will show DEO’s delivery charges and the supply charge amount owed Direct Energy.
+It will show DEO’s delivery charges and the supply charge amount owed Constellation.
 DEO continues to read your meter, issue monthly bills and responds to all service calls.